Matte, icy, and unexpected—ash blonde is the ultimate cool girl hair color. Check out the best ash blonde hair inspiration on Hair.com.

-Confession: We have a serious craving for chocolate—not just the kind you eat, either, but hair colors inspired by the favorite dessert.
+Confession: We have a serious craving for chocolate—not just the kind you eat, but rather hair colors inspired by the favorite dessert.
 No matter the season, dark brown hair is the right decision.

-Whether you’re aiming for a medium shade with golden notes or full-on roasty espresso, there’s a shade for you.
-There’s a reason so many celebrities choose to go brunette: The shade is low-maintenance and lovely, especially when paired with bright or dark pops of color.
+Whether you’re aiming for a medium shade with golden notes or full-on roasty espresso hair color, there’s a shade for you.
+There’s a reason so many celebrities choose to try brunette hair trends: The shade is low-maintenance and lovely, especially when paired with bright or dark pops of color.

-Instead of choosing to agonize over blonde or red hair, dye your hair chestnut, mahogany, dark honey, or cocoa.
+Instead of choosing to agonize over grey balayage or red hair, dye your hair chestnut, mahogany, dark honey, or cocoa.
 Don’t be afraid to indulge your sweet tooth and take your hair in a new direction.
-In ponytails, braids, or blow outs, dark brown hair is truly striking.
+In ponytails, braids, or androgynous haircuts, dark brown hair is truly striking.

 If you’re thinking about trying dark brown hair, cocoa brown was probably your first thought.
 The shade is a true brown with notes of red—beautiful, simple, and flattering.
 Cocoa brown hair is particularly beautiful on olive skin tones.

-When you think mocha hair, imagine the perfect blend of espresso and hazel tones—café-inspired hair colors are so in.
+When you think mocha brown hair, imagine the perfect blend of espresso and hazel tones—café-inspired hair colors are so in.
 Like its delicious, rich namesake, this shade is best when served warm—warm undertones, that is.
 This shade is incredibly versatile, suiting all skin tones equally.

-Erring slightly more on the purple side than cherry brown hair, burgundy brown adds a violet sheen to any mane.
-The cool-toned color looks lovely on medium skin tones, with the red notes adding extra dimension.
+Erring slightly more on the ultra violet hair side than cherry brown, burgundy brown adds a violet sheen to any mane.
+The cool-toned hair color looks lovely on medium skin tones, with the red notes adding extra dimension.

 Chestnut is a particularly luminous shade of dark brown.
-If you’re worried about winter hair color that looks flat or lifeless, stress no more—the reddish notes within the shade will keep you feeling and looking vibrant until spring comes again.
+If you’re worried about winter hair color that looks flat or lifeless, stress no more—the reddish notes within dark hair colors will keep you feeling and looking vibrant until spring comes again.
 Chestnut brown hair color is a must-try.

 Not enough red for you?
-Try mahogany, a color so deep it hovers somewhere between brown and red.
+Try mahogany brown, a color so deep it hovers somewhere between brown and red hair color.
 It’s a vampy, dramatic take on brunette, and we love it on ladies with extra pale, cool skin.